Kukupie123/KukusVillagerModV2_Valheim/KukusVillagerMod/README.md

 ## Bug :
 1. When working villagers may keep staring at player and stand still.
 Haven't found a fix.
 They are coded to stare at a player naturally<br>
-2. When chopping trees they may not attack or attack in the wrong direction.
+2. When chopping trees they may not attack or attack in the wrong direction. <br>
+3. You might get caught in friendly fire for villagers who have AOE attacks. <br>

 ## USAGE GUIDE :
 ### Recruiting villagers.